Ricky Brown: Coaching career

 Brown began his coaching career as a quality control assistant at USC in 2014, after a brief stint in the professional world as a wealth advisory associate for Morgan Stanley in Los Angeles.

-Brown went on to coach at his Alma Mater, Boston College, in a number of capacities between 2016–2019.
-He then would coach linebackers for a season at Lafayette.
+Brown went on to coach at his alma mater, Boston College, in 2016 as the Director of Football Initiatives / Quality Control (Defense), then from 2017-2019 as the Special Teams Coordinator & Outside Linebackers Coach.
+He then would coach linebackers for the 2020 season at Lafayette.

-Brown would return to his native Ohio, first at Ohio State and then at Cincinnati at both universities as a special teams quality control coach.
+Brown would return to his native Ohio, first at Ohio State for the 2021 season and then for the 2022 season at Cincinnati, both as a special teams quality control coach.

-On January 19, 2023 Brown was announced as the Special Teams coordinator and defensive assistant for Tulsa under new head coach Kevin Wilson.